Step-By-Step Halloween Party Planning

 As well as socialising and dancing, preparing a few Halloween games is a good way to keep kids (and adults!) entertained.

 Whether you’re a master carver or a novice, carving a pumpkin is an iconic Halloween activity.
-Fantastic for involving little ones, you can also use your finished result to add some personality to your decorations.
+Little ones will love to show off their spooky creations, and you can also use your finished result to add some personality to your decorations.

 Find out how to carve the perfect pumpkin in four easy steps below.
 Just remember to watch over young children to make sure they safely prepare their pumpkin.

-3. With a marker pen, draw on either a super-scary or silly face.
+With a marker pen, draw on either a super-scary or silly face (or something more creative if you’re feeling up to the task).
 This is your chance to get creative!
-Even so, designs with fewer fiddly bits are much easier to cut-out with a serrated knife.
+When choosing a design, remember that designs with fewer fiddly bits are much easier to cut-out with a serrated knife.
 Take care to cut in the direction away from yourself to stop the knife from slipping.